Discrete complex analysis on isoradial graphs: Introduction

 This paper is concerned with discrete versions of complex analysis and potential theory in the complex plane.
 There are many discretizations of harmonic and holomorphic functions, which have a long history.
 Besides proving discrete analogues of the usual complex analysis theorems, one can ask to which extent discrete objects approximate their continuous counterparts.
 This can be used to give ``discrete'' proofs of continuous theorems (see, e.g., \cite{L-F55} for such a proof of the Riemann mapping theorem) or to prove convergence of discrete objects to continuous ones.
 One of the goals of our paper is to provide tools for establishing convergence of critical 2D lattice models to conformally invariant scaling limits.

 There are no ``canonical'' discretizations of Laplace and Cauchy-Riemann operators, the most studied ones (and perhaps the most convenient) are for the square grid.
-There are also definitions for other regular lattices, as well as generalizations to larger families of embedded into $\C$ planar graphs.
+There are also definitions for other regular lattices, as well as generalizations to larger families of embedded into $\C$ planar graphs (see \cite{Sm10} and references therein).

 We will work with isoradial graphs (or, equivalently, rhombic lattices) where all faces can be inscribed into circles of equal radii.
 Rhombic lattices were introduced by R.~J.~Duffin \cite{Duf68} in late sixties as (perhaps) the largest family of graphs for which the Cauchy-Riemann operator admits a nice discretization, similar to that for the square lattice.
-They reappeared recently as isoradial graphs in the work of Ch.~Mercat \cite{Mer01} and R.~Kenyon \cite{Ken02}, as the largest family of graphs were certain 2D statistical mechanical models (notably the Ising and dimer models) preserve some integrability properties.
+They reappeared recently as isoradial graphs in the work of Ch.~Mercat \cite{Mer01} and R.~Kenyon \cite{Ken02}, as the largest family of graphs where certain 2D statistical mechanical models (notably the Ising and dimer models) preserve some integrability properties.
 Note that isoradial graphs can be quite irregular -- see e.g. Fig.~\ref{Fig:IsoGraph}A. It was shown by R.~Kenyon and J.-M.~Schlenker \cite{KSch04} that many planar graphs admit isoradial embeddings -- in fact, there are only two topological obstructions.
 Also isoradial graphs have a well-defined mesh size $\mesh$ -- the common radius of the circumscribed circles.

 It is thus natural to consider this family of graphs in the context of {\em universality} for 2D models with (conjecturally) conformally invariant scaling limits (as the mesh tends to zero).